 - Credit risk: Credit risk stems from the possible non-prompt repayment or non-payment of existing and contingent obligations by the Bank's counterparties, resulting in the loss of equity and profit.
 It comprises the risk that deterioration in the financial condition of a borrower will cause the asset value to decrease or be extinguished.
 Country risk and settlement risk are included in this category.
 Country risk refers to the risk of losses arising from economic or political changes that affect the country from which the asset originates.
-Settlement risk refers to the risk of losses through failure of the counterparty to settle outstanding dues on the settlement date owing to bankruptcy or other causes. - Market risk: Risk of losses arising from unfavourable changes in the level and volatility of interest rates, foreign exchange rates or investment prices.
+Settlement risk refers to the risk of losses through failure of the counterparty to settle outstanding dues on the settlement date owing to bankruptcy or other causes. - Market risk: Risk of losses arising from unfavourable changes in the level and volatility of interest rates, foreign exchange rates or investment prices. - Liquidity risk: Liquidity risk may be divided into two sub-categories: - Market (product) liquidity risk: risk of losses arising from difficulty in accessing a product or market at the required time, price and volume. - Funding liquidity risk: risk of losses arising from a timing mismatch between investing, placements and fund raising activities resulting in obligations missing the settlement date or satisfied at higher than normal rates. - Operational risk: Risk of damage resulting from the lack of skilful management or good governance within the Bank and the inadequacy of internal control, which might involve internal operations, personnel, systems or external occurrences that in turn affect the income and capital funds of financial institutions.
+The Bank has adopted an operational risk management framework and procedures, which provide for the identification, assessment, management, monitoring and reporting of the Bank's operational risks.

-Risk management (continued)
+1 Risk management (continued)